timothylimyl/Complex-YOLO/README.md

 | Complex-YOLO-v3         | 91.66   |    9.0     |  24.37  |  41.7   |

-Besides that, I added a COCO style object detection metric as it is a good indication of performance:
+Besides that, I added a COCO style object detection metric as it is a good indication of performance (added to `eval_mAP.py,line82`):

 COCO (IOU [.50: .05: .95]):